OpenOverlayRouter/oor/README.android.md

 requirements.
 Open Overlay Router for rooted devices requires root access and Android version 2.3.6 or higher, while Open Overlay Router for non-rooted devices requires Android 4.0 or higher.
-Please note that due to a bug on Android 4.4.0 and onwards, the non-rooted version of LISPmob will not work on Android 4.4.0, 4.4.1, 4.4.2 or 4.4.3.
+Please note that due to a bug on Android 4.4.0 and onwards, the non-rooted version of OOR will not work on Android 4.4.0, 4.4.1, 4.4.2 or 4.4.3.
 The bug was fixed on Android 4.4.4. (for IPv4 EIDs).
-To ease the installation process we strongly recommend installing LISPmob through Google Play (search for “open overlay router”), however you can also download a precompiled APK package file from the Open Overlay Router website or compile the app from sources yourself.
+You can download a precompiled APK package file from the Open Overlay Router website or compile the app from sources yourself.
 In any case, if you choose to install Open Overlay Router without using Google Play, the device must be configured to allow the installation of packages from "unknown sources" (System Settings -> Security -> Device Administration).